Skip to main content

 4+1 Undergraduate/Graduate Enrollment

-Eligible undergraduate Susquehanna University students can choose to participate in the 4+1 pathway to a Master of Education.
-Undergraduate students are eligible to take their first Master of Education course one semester before taking the methods requirements (2 semesters before student teaching) if they have a minimum of 88 completed undergraduate credits (a minimum of 100 credits the semester of the methods requirements) and a cumulative undergraduate GPA of 3.5 or higher.
+Eligible undergraduate education majors can choose to participate in the 4+1 pathway to a Master of Education.
+Undergraduate education majors are eligible to take their first Master of Education course in the spring semester of their Junior year if they have a minimum of 88 completed undergraduate credits (a minimum of 100 credits the semester of the methods requirements) and a cumulative undergraduate GPA of 3.5 or higher.
 Students must also take a minimum of 12 undergraduate credits per semester to maintain full-time status.
 Graduate coursework does not count toward full time status.

 Eligible students will meet with the Director of Teacher Interns and Auxiliary Programs to register for 4+1 coursework.
 Following graduation, undergraduate students who have completed graduate coursework must still apply for and meet the regular graduate program admission requirements to be considered for admission into a graduate program.